 No commercial support or sponsorship declared.

 Society of Urologic Nurses and Associates is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 SUNA is a provider approved by the California Board of Registered Nursing, provider number, CEP 5556.Objectives:

-Review comparative analysis of health systems statistics from the Commonwealth Fund, Medicare costs associated with health care especially at the end of life and other factors that led to the Affordable Care Act.
+- Review comparative analysis of health systems statistics from the Commonwealth Fund, Medicare costs associated with health care especially at the end of life and other factors that led to the Affordable Care Act.

-Discuss the role of nurses in population health and management.
+- Discuss the role of nurses in population health and management.

-Describe new models of care delivery and factors that enhance the ability of nurses to be leaders of inter professional care teams within new systems of health care delivery.
+- Describe new models of care delivery and factors that enhance the ability of nurses to be leaders of inter professional care teams within new systems of health care delivery.